 Acquiring a car is a major decision one has to take, and in America, it is essential for every family to have one.
 In the first quarter of 2018 alone, the average auto loan rate was found to be at $31,455.

 And if you opt for something cheaper, used car loans were at $19,536 (still expensive).

 Are sub prime car loans normal in the USA?

 Experian further reported that the majority of these auto loans were from people who had “super-prime” and “prime” credit scores for both used and new vehicles.

 It’s a fact that not everyone can loan a five-figure sum of money for a buy here car and if your credit score is terrible, getting approved for a car loan can become more challenging.

-However, finding a title car loans when you have a bad credit score isn’t impossible.
+However, finding loans when you have a bad credit score isn’t impossible.
 It’s just that because you’re a risky borrower especially in the lender’s eyes, interest rates may be higher!